The Personal Injuries Assessment Board (PIAB)

 What types of accidents do the Personal Injuries Assessment Board assess?

 Personal injury claims * are assessed by the Injuries Board.
 They will assess claims in the following categories:

 Road Traffic Accidents *

-Road traffic accidents can include anything from car accidents, truck accidents, bus accidents, motorcycle accident, bicycle accidents or even car accidents involving pedestrians, for example.
+Road traffic accidents can include anything from car accidents, truck accidents, bus accidents, motorcycle accidents, bicycle accidents or even car accidents involving pedestrians, for example.

 Accidents in the Workplace *